nikkiii2807/Connect/README.md

-# Connect 💕
+# Connect 🌍

-Welcome to LoveConnect, a real-time chat application designed to bring people closer to their loved ones!
+Welcome to Connect, a real-time chat application designed to bring people closer to their loved ones!

 ## Description
 LoveConnect is a delightful web platform where you can connect with your loved ones in real-time through seamless chat conversations.
 Whether you're miles apart or just in separate rooms, LoveConnect bridges the distance with its intuitive interface and instant messaging capabilities.